Saturday, December 13, 2008

 Support for this exhibition has been provided by the Lily Auchincloss Foundation, Inc., and by an anonymous contribution in honor of Elizabeth Rohatyn.

-The L Magazine, the exhibition's Media Sponsor.
+Additional support has been provided by The L Magazine, the exhibition's Media Sponsor.

 Support for The New York Public Library’s Exhibitions Program has been provided by Celeste Bartos, Mahnaz I. and Adam Bartos, Jonathan Altman, and Sue and Edgar Wachenheim III.